frdedynamics/robotics-lab-documentation/source/texts/course-specific/ros_robot_navigation.rst

 ========================================================
 Writing a launch file which includes gazebo world, SLAM package, RVIZ. (this will probably be a video)

+To replicate what has been done in the video and prepare a ROS package for the lecture the needed files can be downloaded `**here** <https://hvl365.sharepoint.com/:f:/s/RobotikkUndervisningHVL/EiMkZWhQFVBGuSMwCKt169MBSl2zqY5AUcCk0dvRSBtxQQ?e=6a2zg8>`_.

 Go to Point
 ============================
 Most of the code is given here with an explanation what it does during the lecture.
 The students have to complete the code by adding the ros communication: creating a ros package, figuring out what sensor data is needed and subscribing to it.